 To get the most data from the start, begin implementing your KPIs prior to intranet launch.
 You also want to pull as much data from the old system as you can before you stop using it.
 Test your new measurement process before it goes live.
 There may also be KPIs where, although they measure the intranet, the outcomes are seen in different systems.
 These could include quality reports, customer satisfaction surveys, employee surveys, timesheet systems, etc.

 There are three approaches you can take to measure your baseline data:

 - Baseline from launch: Take your baseline either from the last month of your old intranet or the first month of your new intranet.
 This is usually the easiest data to pull and may be all you have available.
 However, the other methods are more accurate and are preferable.

 - Baseline against historical average: Look back at 12 weeks of rolling data and take an average.
 Because you are taking a longer period of time, the data is more likely to be accurate and should help remove any weird seasonality issues (for example, your intranet usage might drop significantly over the Christmas holidays).

 - Baseline against the same period last year: This is the best method, but obviously requires a lot more data.

-The final step is to summarize all your lovely KPIs and targets into a beautiful dashboard.
-The best dashboards are really simple.
-Display your KPIs and targets in a way where readers can easily see if targets are being met over time.
-Include notes on key insights, actions and steps being taken, and KPI definitions.
+The final step is to summarize your KPIs and targets into a dashboard.
+Display your KPIs and targets in a way where readers can easily see if targets are reached.
+Include notes on key insights, actions, and steps being taken, and KPI definitions.
 Avanish Kaushik’s post on Strategic & Tactical Dashboard Design provides some excellent examples.